 Bauces, selling your old clothes that you already own is a great way to clean out your closet and make some extra money.
+Whether your pre-loved clothes are in as new condition, have been gently worn, or are more used, there is somewhere you can sell them.
+Even home decorated t-shirts made with machines like the Cricut EasyPress are popular to sell on various platforms.
 While there are many sites available that can help you get started, it can become a little confusing when trying to decide if you want to partner with a consignment store or sell your used clothing yourself.

 Here is a list of a few consignment store options along with some tips on how to begin selling if you decide to go the independent route and sell on your own.